Emile31500/OCR_6/public/bootstrap/site/content/docs/5.0/forms/validation.md

 - As a fallback, `.is-invalid` and `.is-valid` classes may be used instead of the pseudo-classes for [server-side validation](#server-side).
 They do not require a `.was-validated` parent class.
 - Due to constraints in how CSS works, we cannot (at present) apply styles to a `<label>` that comes before a form control in the DOM without the help of custom JavaScript.
 - All modern browsers support the [constraint validation API](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#the-constraint-validation-api), a series of JavaScript methods for validating form controls.
-- Feedback messages may utilize the [browser defaults](#browser-defaults) (different for each browser, and unstylable via CSS) or our custom feedback styles with additional HTML and CSS.
+- Feedback Message may utilize the [browser defaults](#browser-defaults) (different for each browser, and unstylable via CSS) or our custom feedback styles with additional HTML and CSS.
-- You may provide custom validity messages with `setCustomValidity` in JavaScript.
+- You may provide custom validity Message with `setCustomValidity` in JavaScript.

 With that in mind, consider the following demos for our custom form validation styles, optional server-side classes, and browser defaults.

 ## Custom styles

-For custom Bootstrap form validation messages, you'll need to add the `novalidate` boolean attribute to your `<form>`.
+For custom Bootstrap form validation Message, you'll need to add the `novalidate` boolean attribute to your `<form>`.
 This disables the browser default feedback tooltips, but still provides access to the form validation APIs in JavaScript.
 Try to submit the form below; our JavaScript will intercept the submit button and relay feedback to you.
 When attempting to submit, you'll see the `:invalid` and `:valid` styles applied to your form controls.

 Custom feedback styles apply custom colors, borders, focus styles, and background icons to better communicate feedback.
 Background icons for `<select>`s are only available with `.form-select`, and not `.form-control`.